AlexandreTO/JavaAppDesktop/Readme.md

 ## Importing the project in Eclipse

-To import the project in Eclipse, make sure to have the right database and user / password that correspond to your connection.
+To import the project in Eclipse, clone it somwhere on your pc, make sure to have the right database and user / password that correspond to your connection.

 ```Markdown
 File > Import > Maven > Existing Maven project > Browse > Select the directory of the project